babycourageous/svelte-tailwind-starter/README.md

 LiveReload is enabled so when you edit a component file in `src` and save it the browser will reload the page to see your changes.

-By default, the server will only respond to requests from localhost.
-To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

 ## Building and running for production

 To build an optimised version of the app: